 See the proposal to fill two canyons in fire- and landslide-prone hills above Yorba Linda to make room for 340-units.
 Esperanza Hills abuts Chino Hills State Park and is in Orange County territory.
 The project proposes one access onto Stonehaven.
 Learn … Read More

 Though set to close in 2021, the Olinda Landfill may well be extended since it has not reached capacity.
-The extension would only be in elevation; the footprint would not be expanded.
-We are awaiting environmental review documents.
-Learn more … Read More
+The extension would only be in duration of operation, not elevation and the footprint would not be expanded.
+Learn more about … Read More